khushboo2005-k/Retail-Sales-Data-Visualization/README.md

-# 📊 Syntecxhub Sales Data Analysis Project

-## 📌 Overview
+# Overview
 This project is part of my Data Science Internship task.
-The goal of this project is to analyze sales data using Python and visualize trends using different types of charts.
+The goal of this project is to analyze sales data using Python and visualize trends using different types of charts

----

-## ⚙️ Tools & Technologies
+# Tools & Technologies

 * Python 🐍
 * Pandas 📊
 * Matplotlib 📈
 * Seaborn 🎨
 * Google Colab

----

 ## 📊 Project Work